tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

 - The more a mutual fund charges in fees, the lower the expected return

-- Take caution where you get financial advice, most of it is just salesmanship
+- Take caution when you get financial advice.
+Most of it is just salesmanship

-- Schools have spent lots of money and hours trying to figure out which active managed mutual fund managers are likely to outperform in the future.
-They discovered 2 facts
+- Schools have spent lots of money and hours trying to figure out which actively managed mutual fund managers will likely outperform in the future.
+They discovered two facts
   - Funds with low fees tend to outperform the market
   - It is unreliable to assume that managers who have beaten the market in the past will continue to do so over the long term

-- On any given year, the index fund will be beat by many active managed funds.
+- On any given year, many actively managed funds will beat the index fund.
 But in the long run, the index fund will be at the top

 - Reduce your estimated Social Security check at retirement by 60-70% and an increase of 5-7 years for retirement

-- Treat Social Security and defined pension plans as a separate account and don't use it in your equity/bond calculations
+- Treat Social Security and defined pension plans as a separate account and don't use them in your equity/bond calculations

-- On the short term, it is nearly impossible to predict the movement of the stock market.
+- In the short term, it is nearly impossible to predict the movement of the stock market.
 But over the long term, the performance of the stock market is predictable because it follows the growth of the U.S. economy

 - Earnings Growth (Corporate Earnings or GDP) +Dividend (Yield)+Speculation (P/E ratio) = market return

-- In the short run, speculation creates the volatility in stock prices, but in the long term, economic growth is the real driver of returns.
-You can't guess what P/E ratio the market will assign in the future so don't try
+- In the short run, speculation creates volatility in stock prices, but economic growth is the real driver of returns in the long term.
+You can't guess what P/E ratio the market will assign in the future, so don't try

-- It is impossible to forecast the movement of the inflation rate, but you can limit risk by purchasing short term bonds.
+- It is impossible to forecast the movement of the inflation rate, but you can limit risk by purchasing short-term bonds.
 They don't have the volatility of long-term bonds.
-You do get extra yield from long term bonds but it does not justify the added interest rate risk
+You do get extra yield from long-term bonds, but it does not justify the added interest rate risk

-- Make sure your investments have a low correlation with each other or you don't get the benefits of diversification
+- Make sure your investments have a low correlation with each other, or you don't get the benefits of diversification

-- Use a long-term strategic asset allocation or "buy and hold".
-No predictions needed.
+- Use a long-term strategic asset allocation or "buy and hold."
+No predictions are needed.

-- A successful lifelong investment experience hinges on 3 critical steps
+- A successful lifelong investment experience hinges on three critical steps
   - Development of a prudent financial plan
   - The full implementation of that plan
   - The discipline to maintain that plan in good AND bad times